Ismail366/alx-system_engineering-devops/0x00-shell_basics/README.md

 ./8-firstdelete deletes the file betty from /tmp/my_first_directory ./9-firstdirdeletion deletes the directory /tmp/my_first_directory
-./10-back changes directory to the previous directory ./11-lists diplays contents of the current, parent and /boot directorie
+./10-back changes directory to the previous directory ./11-lists diplays contents of the current, parent and /boot directories ./12-file_type displays the type of file iamafile is